Is It Safe To Eat Tamarind During Pregnancy?

 2. Prevents Constipation And Weight Gain

-Tamarind is a good source of dietary fiber 6 A diet that’s rich in fiber is one of the best ways to prevent constipation, which is a common pregnancy complaint.
+Tamarind is a good source of dietary fiber.6 A diet that’s rich in fiber is one of the best ways to prevent constipation, which is a common pregnancy complaint.
 Eating plenty of fiber is also beneficial in preventing pregnant women from putting on too much weight.
-Fiber is filling, which can help prevent eating more than required which is important especially during pregnancy.
+As fiber is filling, it can help check eating more than required, which is important especially during pregnancy.

-Tamarind has long been a popular cure for morning sickness.
-Tamarind is known to have a good laxative effect on the stomach because of its high content of malic acid, tartaric acid, and potassium.7 This helps ease vomiting and nausea that most pregnant women experience during their first trimester.
+Most women undergo morning sickness or bouts of vomiting and nausea in their first trimesters.
+While it is exhausting, morning sickness often indicates a healthy pregnancy.
+One of the long-standing natural remedies for morning sickness is tamarind.
+It is known to have a good laxative effect on the stomach because of its high content of malic acid, tartaric acid, and potassium.7 This helps ease vomiting and nausea that most pregnant women experience during their first trimester.

 During pregnancy, blood tends to expand in volume.
-Tamarind is a rich source of iron, a mineral that helps to support the increasing volume of blood.
-Consuming a good amount of iron during pregnancy also decreases the chances of a premature birth, and will also bring down the chances of low birth weight in your baby.8 9
+Tamarind is a rich source of iron, a mineral that helps support the increasing volume of blood.
+Consuming a good amount of iron during pregnancy decreases the chances of a premature birth and brings down the chances of low birth weight in your baby.8 9

 5. Reduces Risk Of Gestational Diabetes

 In many women, pregnancy may cause increased or abnormal insulin resistance and glucose intolerance.
-This brings about a high risk of gestational diabetes, which may, in turn, increase the risk of type II diabetes and metabolic abnormalities in the future for both the mother and the baby.
-Consuming tamarind is known to help control sugar levels in the body, and can hence, help in keeping gestational diabetes at bay.10
+This brings about a high risk of gestational diabetes, which may, in turn, increase the risk of type 2 diabetes and metabolic abnormalities in the future for both the mother and the baby.
+Consuming tamarind can help control sugar levels in the body and keep gestational diabetes at bay.10

 6. Reduces Chances Of High Blood Pressure